21 Jul Hiking the Sierra Snow

-Here is a view of Horseshoe Meadows as I near Cottonwood Pass.
+Here is a view of Horseshoe Meadows as I neared Cottonwood Pass.

-Barely reaching the PCT, I encountered a PCT thru-hiker who was returning 30 miles to Cottonwood Pass and Horseshoe Meadows after having given up on his northbound journey.
-The snow was too much.
-He was suffering a hiking injury of some sort.
-Knee or foot?
-I don’t remember.
-This was the last person I saw until I reached my camp 11 miles further at Rock Creek.
+This was the last person I saw until eleven miles further when I reached my camp at Rock Creek.
 I spent most of the rest of the day walking snow and route finding using Guthook.
-At the end of the day, I finally had 2-3 miles of mostly snow-free trail.
-What a difference.
+At the end of the day, I reached 2-3 miles of mostly snow-free trail.
+What a difference a snow-free trail made!
 It felt like the brakes had been taken off.
-I made that day’s goal of hiking 14 miles to Rock Creek.
-It was hard, but I felt good.
+I accomplished my goal of hiking 14 miles to Rock Creek on the first day.
+It had been a little scary to be all alone while traversing miles of deep snow and navigating by GPS.
+Much of the time, I wondered how wise I could be considering that a young PCT thru-hiker had just hiked 30 miles to get out of what I was headed into.
+It had been hard, but I felt good.
 Fourteen more miles tomorrow.
 I can do this.

 As you can see in photo below, I quickly realized that there would be a great deal of walking through the snow.